m4sterbunny/ParasitesWithoutBorders/Style/Style_Guide.md

 ---
 purpose: Style Guide to inform edits
 author: m4sterbunny@gmail.com
 notes: This started at Edition 7.
-This should be the first step in any future editions- to be approved by all stakeholders
+This should be the first step in any future editions- to be approved by all stakeholders.
 This goes hand in hand with standard terms and acronyms
 ---

 # Parasitic Diseases Writing Style Guide